dgbowl/tomato/docs/source/quickstart.rst

 - ``jobs.dbpath`` which is the location of the ``sqlite3`` database used to track *jobs*,
 - ``devices.config`` which points to a ``yaml``-formatted :ref:`devices file <devfile>`, defining the hardware configuration of the devices managed by **tomato**.

-Additional, *driver*-specific settings may be provided in the ``[drivers]`` section, following the example of the ``drivers.example_counter.testpar`` entry.
+Additional, *driver*-specific settings may be provided in the ``[drivers]`` section, following the example of the ``drivers.example_counter.idle_measurement_interval`` entry.
 These *driver*-specific settings are passed to each *driver* when its process is launched and the :class:`DriverInterface` is initialised, and can therefore contain paths to various libraries or other files necessary for the *driver* to function.

 .. _devfile: